opendistro-for-elasticsearch/sql/docs/user/beyond/partiql.rst

 	POST /_opendistro/_sql
 	{
+	  "query" : """
-	  "query" : "SELECT e.name AS employeeName,        p.name AS projectName FROM employees_nested AS e,      e.projects AS p WHERE p.name LIKE '%security%'"
+		SELECT e.name AS employeeName,
+		       p.name AS projectName
+		FROM employees_nested AS e,
+		     e.projects AS p
+		WHERE p.name LIKE '%security%'
+	"""
 	}

 Explain::